 All equity investments in scope of Ind AS 109 are measured at fair value.
 Equity instruments which are held for trading are classified as at FVTPL.
 For all other equity instruments, the company may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
-The company makes such election on an instrument-by-instrument basis.
-The classification is made on initial recognition and is irrevocable.
+The company makes such election and is irrevocable.
 If the company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
-There is no recycling of the amounts from OCI to statement of profit and loss, even on sale of investment.
+There is no recycling of the amounts from OCI to statement of profit andloss, even on sale of investment.
 However, the company may transfer the cumulative gain or loss within equity.
-Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the statement of profit and loss.
+Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in thestatement of profit and loss.